nvim-telekasten/telekasten.nvim/README.md

      dailies      = home .. '/' .. 'daily',
      weeklies     = home .. '/' .. 'weekly',
      extension    = ".md",
-     daily_finder = "daily_finder.sh",

-     -- where to install the daily_finder,
-     -- (must be a dir in your PATH) my_bin       = vim.fn.expand('~/bin'),

-     -- download tool for daily_finder installation: curl or wget downloader = 'curl',
-     -- downloader = 'wget',  -- wget is supported, too

      -- following a link to a non-existing note will create it follow_creates_nonexisting = true,